yutingli75/yutingli75.github.io/_pages/publications.md

 ---

+### Thesis

+- Locative Inversion in Mandarin Chinese: an empirical study of argument alternations, Ph.D.
+- Adverbial Presupposition Triggers in Mandarin, M.A.

 ### In the pipeline

-1. A multivariate corpus analysis of locative inversion in Mandarin Chinese.
+1. A multivariate corpus analysis of locative inversion in Mandarin Chinese. <i>Corpus Linguistics and Linguistic Theory</i>.
 Yuting Li.
-In preparation.
+Under review.
 2. The effect of newness, definiteness, and heaviness on locative inversion in Mandarin Chinese: an acceptability judgment study.
 Yuting Li.
 In preparation.